 Using personal objects belonging to the Maharaja Duleep Singh, now in the national collections, we supported the group to research the history of the Maharaja Duleep Singh and work with professional artists to produce creative responses.
 The group created three films, a series of portrait photographs of members of their local community and new jewellery pieces.

-You can view some of the project outputs in a display in our Learning Centre up until 3 June 2016.
+Some of the project outputs then went on display in our Learning Centre in June 2016.

 Thanks to O-Pin who supported the group to produce their own jewellery pieces in their workshop inspired by traditional Indian techniques and contemporary Scottish Sikh identity.